shazow/nixfiles/README.md

 Some of my .nix files

 **Status**: WIP.
 Trying to craft a combined config across many references, then going to try it on a VM, then going to try and migrate my own installs gracefully.
-Wish me luck.
+Haven't run this yet so it probably doesn't work.

 ## References